Contents On This Page

 Steps To Take

-7. Lastly, wipe the excesses away from those nails with the towel after trimming and buffering then moisturize hands and nails using moisturizers such as coconut oil.
+- Lastly, wipe the excesses away from those nails with the towel after trimming and buffering then moisturise hands and nails using moisturisers such as coconut oil.

-2. Protect your nails: Wearing gloves while doing the dishes is a sure way of keeping your nails secure.
+- Protect your nails: Wearing gloves while doing the dishes is a sure way of keeping your nails secure against chemicals in your cleaning agents.

 Conclusion On What Is Nail Care